200Tigersbloxed/BSMulti-Installer/README.md

 # IMPORTANT

+Due to a recent Attack to the main server, this installer won't work anymore.
+The website was breached, and I had to delete it.
+Don't worry, they got no info, cause I don't log any info on there (lolw they hacked it for nothing) but yeah.

 All BSMulti-Installer services will be disbanded on 12/1/2020 in place for the official multiplayer.
 After 12/1/2020, this installer will no longer work properly. **THIS DOES NOT MEAN THE MULTIPLAYER/LITE MOD WILL NOT WORK**, you just won't be able to use this installer anymore.

 This Repo will no longer recieve updates.
 All bugs will be marked with `wont fix` and any PRs will not be pulled.
 Making a Fork would be a better option.